 Texas A&M University, Bush School of Government and Public Service

-The school offers a two-year Master of International Affairs (MIA) and Master of Public Service and Administration (MPSA), as well as an online Executive Master of Public Service and Administration (EMPSA).
-New this fall is the one-year Master of International Policy (MIP) program for students with at least six years of experience in, or pertaining to, international affairs.
+The Bush School offers a two-year Master of International Affairs (MIA) and Master of Public Service and Administration (MPSA), as well as an online Executive Master of Public Service and Administration (EMPSA).
+The newest program is the one-year Master of International Policy (MIP), for students with at least six years of experience in, or pertaining to, international affairs.

 • Master of International Affairs (MIA)

 • Master of Public Service and Administration (MPSA)

 • Executive Master of Public Service and Administration (EMPSA) (online only)

 Priority Application for Fall 2020: January 15, 2020, for MIA and MPSA; April 15, 2020, for MIP

 Application for Spring 2020 (for EMPSA): December 2, 2019, for US applicants; November 4, 2019, for international applicants

 Financial Aid for Fall 2020: January 15, 2020, for MIA and MPSA

 Financial Aid for Spring 2020 (for EMPSA): December 1, 2019